isl-org/OpenBot/android/README.md

 ### Vehicle Status

 The field **Battery** displays the battery voltage as measured by the Arduino via the voltage divider.
-The field **Speed (l,r)** reports the left and right (front) wheels in rpm.
+The field **Speed (l,r)** reports the left and right speed of the (front) wheels in rpm.
 It is measured by the Arduino via the optical wheel speed sensors.
 The field **Sonar** shows the free space in front of the car in centimeters.
 It is measured by the Arduino via the ultrasonic sensor.
 Note, you will only receive values a few seconds after the USB connections has been established.

 ### Control